Pupil Premium

 H, Year 6, “It makes me smarter because, like, I learn different things.
 It’s a smaller group and not as noisy.”

-Increased focus on the development of linked homework activities - In Year 6, the children started targeted homework activity from February 2024.
+Increased focus on the development of linked homework activities – Last academic year, Year 6, the children started targeted homework activity from February 2024.
 This was aimed at giving greater opportunity to work at home of learning from inside school.
-This decision was made by Year 6 girls when they were asked how school could further support their preparation for school.
+This decision was made by Year 6 girls when they were asked how school could further support their preparation for secondary school.
 We purchased a set of books for each child, and they have been working through them each week since that time.
 There are staff members available for Year 6 children to access targeted support that they may not have at home.
+This initiative has now been rolled out across UKS2 and will also be introduced across school from the Spring Term.

 Pupil Voice -